blockai-unofficial/openpublish-state-engine/README.md

 that is, the complete block, in hex format, containing all data and all transactions

-we can use this to make sure our state engine is work by inputing a few blocks and getting the expected state of the postgres after the sync is complete
+we can use this to make sure our state engine is working by inputing a few blocks and getting the expected state of the postgres after the sync is complete

 we can also make sure that rollbacks work